All Episodes

 It means that Obama may have no choice but to delay the individual mandate.

-Mr. Thiessen suggests here, and he quotes a colleague at the American Enterprise Institute, Dr. Scott Gutlieb, who points out how can Obama penalize people for not having health insurance if the government's website to provide that insurance doesn't work.
+Mr. Thiessen suggests here, and he quotes a colleague at the American Enterprise Institute, Dr. Scott Gutlieb, who points out, how can Obama penalize people for not having health insurance if the government's website to provide that insurance doesn't work?

 If you can't go there and buy a policy, how can they fine you or tax you for not having one?

-Without the individual mandate, folks, Obamacare unravels without the jack booted thug on your neck, demanding that you buy it, it unravels.
+Without the jack-booted thug on your neck demanding that you buy it, it unravels.

-That's why, by the way, they're not gonna get rid of the individual mandate.
+That's why, by the way, they're not going to get rid of the individual mandate because that's the guts of it.

-And that's what the Republicans ought to be focusing on in any deal that that has to be delayed a year two, just like the employer mandate.
+And that's what the Republicans ought to be focusing on in any deal that that has to be delayed a year or two, just like the employer mandate.

 They've got to in any deal that they're trying to strike.